 The law has now changed regarding the production of electric cars and their noise levels at low speed in response to this shocking figure.

-As of July 1st this year, legislation was introduced that ensures all new EVs, hybrids and PHEVs will emit audible sounds when travelling below 12mph.
+As of July 1st this year, legislation was introduced that ensures all new EVs, hybrids and PHEVs will emit audible sounds when traveling below 12mph.
 This Acoustic Vehicle Alerting System (AVAS) will alert pedestrians and other road users of the vehicle’s presence.
 While the noise itself is at the discretion of manufacturers, there are clear regulations on frequency levels (between 56 and 76 decibels) and must “be easily indicative of vehicle behaviour” to indicate whether the car is accelerating or braking.

 This new law will increase the confidence of more vulnerable road users such as pedestrians and cyclists and is particularly important for those who are visually impaired.

-While we are all accustom to living with the dangers of combustion cars, many of these risks are identified by audible queues.
+While we are all accustom to living with the dangers of combustion cars, many of these risks are identified by audible cues.
 We must therefore move away from this instinct and remain vigilant of the fact that there are currently electric cars on the road that will be more difficult to detect due to their near silent running.

 The quietness of electric cars hasn’t been the only safety concern for electric car buyers.
 The lack of flammable fuel is a definite point in their favour.
 However, manufacturers have had to work hard to reassure buyers that an electric car is safe in a collision.
 Steps taken by manufacturers to ensure this is the case are: